mapper1024/mapper1024/doc/Development-Journal.md

 I wrote a quick start guide for the mapping tool, providing basic usage and installation instructions.
 This serves as documentation along with the tooltips and help inside the tool itself.

+# Through 2023-04-30

+I performed the entire [test suite](https://github.com/mapper1024/mapper1024/wiki/Test-Plan), including automated unit tests and scripted tests, with version 0.6.2 of the program.
+All tests passed.

 # References
 * Neupane, S. (2017). *Storing and Rendering Geospatial Data in Mobile Applications*. https://scholarworks.uno.edu/honors_theses/90
 * Rigaux, P., Scholl, M., & Voisard, A. (2001). *Spatial databases with application to GIS*.
 Morgan Kaufmann.